explodinglabs/explodinglabs.github.io/_posts/airflow/2018-03-05-run-dag-and-watch-logs.markdown

 I prefer the command-line over web interfaces.
 I want to run dags and watch the log output in the terminal.
-Each time an Airflow task is run, a new timestamped directory and log file is created.
+Each time an Airflow task is run, a new timestamped directory and file is created.
 Something like:

 ```sh
 ~/airflow/logs/my-dag/my-task/2018-03-06T09:59:10.427477/1.log
 ```

-This makes it hard to tail-follow the logs, because a new directory and file is created with each run.
+This makes it hard to tail-follow the logs.
 Thankfully, starting from Airflow 1.9, logging can be configured easily, allowing you to put all of a dag's logs into one file.

 _Note: If you make this change, you won't be able to view task logs in the web UI, only in the terminal._